nikkomiu/blog/content/guides/golang-graphql-ent/04-wire-gqlgen-to-ent.md

 - Delete - `deleteNote(nodeId: ID!): Boolean!`

 With this, we will be generating our CRUD endpoints to create, read, update, and delete our Notes.
-However, you may notice that we currently don't have a way to get a single Note instance and we can only list them.
+However, you may notice that we currently don't have a way to get a single Note instance, and we can only list them.
 This will be addressed in a little bit when we add the `node(nodeId: ID!): Node` Query method.

 Since we are using `Time` for the `createdAt` and `updatedAt` fields, we need to also add the `Time` type.
 Since this is